St Giles, Bramhope is an inclusive and busy Church with something for everyone.

 The Chapel of All Saints, on the South side of the church was consecrated on 6 August 1981, in St Giles’ centenary year.

-The Church Hall, built in 1977, with its well equipped kitchen, contributes a great deal to the social life of the Church and is available for hire.
+The Church Hall, built in 1977, with its well equipped kitchen, contributes a great deal to the social life of the Church and is available for hire (button below for further details).
 It was built to replace the old original Hall that is now used as a Meeting Room and Choir Vestry.
 Further refurbishments took place in 2002 to provide disabled access and new toilet facilities.

 The St Giles Review Magazine